Hugh McKean, top Republican in Colorado House, dies at 55

 McKean’s death comes as the No. 2 Republican in the House GOP caucus, Rep. Tim Geitner of Falcon, the assistant House minority leader, resigned his position early.
 Geitner wasn’t running for reelection.

-A vacancy committee called to replace Geitner Saturday was unsuccessful, after many committee members refused to participate.
+A vacancy committee called to replace Geitner on Saturday was unsuccessful, after many committee members refused to participate.

 If the committee doesn’t replace Geitner by Nov.
 7, Democratic Gov. Jared Polis will appoint a new House District 19 representative to serve until early January.
 Monument Mayor Don Wilson, a Republican, is the sole candidate running for Geitner’s seat, which will be House District 20 under new legislative boundaries that take effect in 2023.